leeandher/programming-notes/Learn Node/5 - Password Reset Flow and Permissions.md

 // Model
 const userSchema = new mongoose.Schema({
     ...
-    resetPasswordToken: String, //They are not required, and random
+    resetPasswordToken: String, // They are not required, and random
-    resetPasswordExpires: Date //They must become invalid after some time });
+    resetPasswordExpires: Date // They must become invalid after some time });
 ```